The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 • Warrior – in service 1986

-In addition, there were a number of specialist vehicles like the FV180 Combat Engineer Tractor (in service since 1976).
+In addition, there were several specialist vehicles like the FV180 Combat Engineer Tractor (in service since 1976).
 And let’s not forget the Saxon.
-CVR(T) was getting on in years and thoughts had now turned to its replacement.
+CVR(T) was getting on in years, and thoughts had now turned to its replacement.
 FV432 was even older but had never been completely replaced by Warrior, as originally intended.

 For all intents and purposes, the British Army was still very much configured to counter an invasion of Western Europe from the Warsaw Pact nations.